XuGaoUCI/SystemDesign/Chapter 1:  Scale from 0 to 1M.md

   - If master database goes down, one slave will be promoted to new master.
 A new slave will replace the old one.
 In practice, promoting is difficult as slave database might not have the most updated data.
 One needs to backfill data.
 Multi-master / circular replication might help.
 - Reliability: If one database server is destroyed, data won't be lost b/c it has replications

+## Reflection Point
+So far, we have a basic design
+- Users gets IP address of LB from DNS
+- Users interacts with LB with this IP address
+- Request is routed to server through LB
+- A web server reads data from a slave database
+- A web server routes write / update/ insert/ delete etc. data-modifying requests to master database.

+Next, we consider improve the load / response time.